KillingSpark/HowLogindWorks/Readme.md

 [WHICH ARE SYSTEMD PROPERTY AND IF YOU DARE TOUCH THEM YOU ARE A BAD PERSON](https://www.freedesktop.org/wiki/Software/systemd/ControlGroupInterface/))

 # Sources
+These are the main sources.
+Scattered over the text there are some more links.
+Man pages were a source of information too.

 * \[1\] https://www.freedesktop.org/wiki/Software/systemd/logind/
 * \[2\] https://www.freedesktop.org/wiki/Software/systemd/writing-display-managers/
 * \[3\] https://dvdhrm.wordpress.com/2013/08/25/sane-session-switching/